NordicSemiconductor/asset-tracker-cloud-docs/README.rst

    docs/adr/README.rst
    CODE_OF_CONDUCT.rst

-Acknowledgments
+.. admonition:: Acknowledgments
-***************

-Pin Icon created by Nun from the Noun Project.
+   *Pin Icon* created by Nun from the Noun Project.
-Cat Icon created by Focus Lab from the Noun Project.
+   *Cat Icon* created by Focus Lab from the Noun Project.
-Amazon Web Services, the AWS logo are trademarks of Amazon.com, Inc. or its affiliates in the United States and/or other countries.
+   *Amazon Web Services*, the AWS logo are trademarks of Amazon.com, Inc. or its affiliates in the United States and/or other countries.
-Google and the Google logo are registered trademarks of Google LLC.
+   *Google* and the Google logo are registered trademarks of Google LLC.
-Microsoft and Azure are registered trademarks of Microsoft Corporation in the United States and/or other countries.
+   *Microsoft* and *Azure* are registered trademarks of Microsoft Corporation in the United States and/or other countries.